gocolly/colly/README.md

 # Colly

-Scraping Framework for Gophers
+Lightning Fast and Elegant Scraping Framework for Gophers

-Colly provides a clean and fast interface to write any kind of crawler/scraper/spider.
+Colly provides a clean interface to write any kind of crawler/scraper/spider.

 With Colly you can easily extract structured data from websites, which can be used for a wide range of applications, like data mining, data processing or archiving.